What’s the difference between KiwiSaver and other managed funds?

 There are lots of benefits to the scheme: your contributions go automatically from your pay if you’re an employee, for example.

 If you are a KiwiSaver member, your employer is also required to contribute 3% of your gross salary; they can contribute at a higher rate if they choose to.
-If your employer has a ‘complying fund’ (their own approved superannuation scheme), they may contribute to that instead of your KiwiSaver plan, or they could spread their contribution across the complying scheme and your KiwiSaver plan.
+If your employer has a ‘complying fund’ (their own approved superannuation scheme), they may contribute to that instead of your KiwiSaver investment, or they could spread their contribution across the complying scheme and your KiwiSaver investment.

 Depending on your circumstances, you may also qualify for the first-home grant and first-home withdrawal.